Seamless PCB Manufacturing from Concept to Customer

 Fortunately, the next generation of PCB assembly service providers is happy to work on prototyping orders.
 What’s more, they leverage online software tools to take the pain out of getting a quote for your prototype.
 Instead of waiting days or weeks, you’ll just upload your documents and get a quote in minutes.

-Choosing a vendor that does PCB prototyping in the United States will speed the process and reduce risks associated with overseas shipping and vendor management.
+Choosing a CM that does PCB prototyping in North America will speed the process and reduce risks associated with overseas shipping and vendor management.

 Turn-key PCB Manufacturing

 Once the prototyping and iteration process is complete, the PCB manufacturing stage can begin.
-Look for a partner that welcomes your order in any quantity, from one to 10,000, so that you can be supported by one vendor as you grow your business.
-This flexibility is possible because the vendor leverages sophisticated software that facilitates the combination of many small orders into a more economical large one.
+Look for a partner that welcomes your order in any quantity, mid to high volumes, so that you can be supported by one vendor as you grow your business.
+This flexibility is possible because the vendor leverages a network of factories and sophisticated software that matches your project’s requirements to a factory’s capabilities.
+This means your job is sent to the factory best-suited for your build, every time.

-Modern PCB service providers take care of all of the sourcing and ordering for you, so the process is frictionless.
-The same online software you used to generate the quote and upload your documents can be used to track the progress of your order, manage changes, and report on your project.
+Modern electronics contract manufacturers manage all of the supply chain sourcing and ordering for you, so the process is frictionless.
+The same free digital manufacturing platform you used to generate the quote and upload your documents can be used to track the progress of your order, manage changes, and report on your project.

 Integrated Electronic Device Assembly